 Arkmedic wrote: "TLDR: In order to get the 3 inserts of Gp-120 to exist in SARS-Cov-2, the genomic sequences that coded for them had to have got there by recombination from another organism or in a lab.
 Because they don't exist anywhere in nature it is not possible to have come from another organism."

-However as I showed in the previous section, Pradhan's first insert actually looks like a deletion in SARS1 and not an insertion in SARS2.
+However as I showed earlier, Pradhan's first insert actually looks like a deletion in SARS1 and not an insertion in SARS2.
 And Pradhan's second and third inserts were placed at the wrong spot because he only did a pairwise alignment of SARS1 and SARS2 and he didn't include more sarbecoviruses in his alignment.

-Arkmedic was also wrong that the inserts "don't exist anywhere in nature", because the first two segments shown in Pradhan's table are only 6 aa long, so if you do a BLAST search for their nucleotide sequences of the segments from Wuhan-Hu-1, there's perfect matches in many other organisms but just not in other viruses, like for example this shows perfect matches for the second segment:
+Arkmedic was also wrong that the inserts "don't exist anywhere in nature", because the first two so-called inserts are only 6 aa long, so if you do a BLAST search for the nucleotide sequences of the inserts in Wuhan-Hu-1, they get perfect matches to many organisms but just not to virus sequences published before 2020, like for example this shows that the second insert has perfect matches to mollusks, otters, fish, and so on:

 From the HIV sequence database of the Los Alamos National Laboratory, you can download a FASTA file which contains 2-5 sequences from different subtypes of HIV-1 along with 27 chimpanzee and gorilla sequences of SIV that are similar to HIV-1.
 Set "Alignment type" to "Web (all complete sequences)", set "DNA/Protein" to "Protein", and click "Get alignment": https://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html.
 You can keep region as "env" to download only the envelope protein, which covers about 20% of the genome of HIV-1.